jtauber/greek-texts/README.md

 # greek-texts

-organising collaboration on Greek texts for learners
+organising collaboration on Greek texts and vocabulary lists for learners

 ## Who We Are